 Flash Frozen Flight

 I don’t do well at airports.
-There’s complete system overload just to get from point A to B. My official travel preparation begins with dirty martinis and Xanax.
+There’s complete system overload just to get from point A to point B. My official travel preparation begins with dirty martinis and Xanax.
 I’ve diagnosed myself with Air Travel Hysteria.

 Oh God, will my luggage tip the scale like the Biggest Loser who’s binged on Twinkies?
 I cheer it on and smile proudly when it’s under the weight restriction.
 With a tear in my eye, I watch my new hard-shell beauty disappear into the black hole of baggage handling.

 Will it be there when I reach my destination?
-Images flash in my mind of me standing in LAX, while my lonely boxer briefs are circling the baggage carousel in Poughkeepsie.
+Images flash in my mind of me standing in LAX while my lonely boxer briefs are circling the baggage carousel in Poughkeepsie.

 I remember to use the combination lock to protect my belongings, but it’s a fleeting sense of security.
-I forget TSA has a universal key and my bag is ready to be cracked open like a lobster on Martha’s Vineyard.
+I forget TSA has a universal key, and my bag is ready to be cracked open like a lobster on Martha’s Vineyard.
 I just know someone’s tried on my jeans and sprayed my cologne.
 I receive a lovely TSA note kindly advising me I’ve been violated.
-Thanks for letting me know, but my mangled clothes were a give-a-way.
+Thanks for letting me know, but my mangled clothes were a giveaway.

 There’s nothing like the experience of being herded into the cattle run of a TSA security checkpoint.
 I pray Grey Goose numbs my anxiety.
 Please don’t force me to give a concussion to the man in front of me.
 He’s wheeled his bag over my foot several times.
 Of course, he’s unaware.
-He’s on his cellphone oblivious to the fact that there are fellow travelers shoved against him in a conga line from hell.
+He’s on his cellphone, oblivious to the fact that there are fellow travelers shoved against him in a conga line from hell.

 The sweat pours down my back as I slowly tiptoe through the metal detector.
 No alarm!
 I’m safe until I get called aside.
-I’ve been selected for a routine pat down.
+I’ve been selected for a routine pat-down.
 “Oh, praise be!”
 My lucky number has come up.
-I can play the Powerball, enter to win the HGTV Dream Home, or buy a raffle ticket and the result – zero.
+I can play the Powerball, enter to win the HGTV Dream Home, or buy a raffle ticket, and the result—zero.
+Give me a chance to be fondled by a stranger with McDonald’s on his breath, and I’m the lucky winner.

-l understand the need for security on air flights, but there has to be a less stressful way.
+There’s nothing else that screams out grand prize like a nonmedical civilian approaching me wearing latex gloves.
+If he brings out a jar of Vaseline, an airport holding cell will be my next destination.
+I understand the need for security on air flights, but there has to be a less stressful way.
 Should I be willing to endure a cavity search just to see Grandma at Christmas?

 I’ve figured out an excellent way to bring back the era of the “Friendly Skies.”
-It takes ingenuity and watching Sci-fi movies.
+It takes ingenuity and watching sci-fi movies.
 I love the films where the spaceship crew travels in frozen suspension.
 They hurtle deep into space, and they’re totally oblivious to the trip.
-Who wants too many days with annoying passengers?
+Who wants too many light-years with annoying passengers?
 Just wake them up when they get there.
 It’s a brilliant form of transportation.

 This is how every flight should be.
 Who’s working on this technology?
 Even without an engineering or science background, I’ll help get this thing off the ground.
-Give me a few wires to solder or a bottle of Windex to clean the glass on the passenger tubes.
+Give me a few wires to solder or a bottle of Windex to clean the glass passenger tubes.

-The film Alien was released in 1979 and they were traveling in cryo-sleep capsules.
-Come on Boeing, what’s the hold up.
+The film Alien was released in 1979, and they were traveling in cryo-sleep capsules.
+Come on, Boeing, what’s the holdup?
 You’ve had forty years to get this going.
 Step up your game.
 There are anxious passengers just waiting to be frozen.

-Just stack my tube, on the plane, with all the others and let me avoid the condescending look of the flight attendants when boarding for a flight.
+You can x-ray, poke, prod, and cavity search me if you need to.
+I’m asleep, dreaming of my vacation.
+“Have at me, TSA.”
+Just stack my tube on the plane with all the others and let me avoid the condescending look of the flight attendants when boarding.
 I don’t have to be reminded they’re in charge as they size me up when trying to squeeze into the cabin.
 They let me know this is their territory every time they bang the service cart into my elbow.

 Even if I wanted a morsel of food, there’s no ambience for dining.
-My elbows are stuck at my sides and my feet are numb.
+My elbows are stuck at my sides, and my feet are numb.
 “Sir, may I get you something to drink and a light snack while you develop a blood clot in your leg?”

 Airlines save your money.
-Take out all the cramped seating, get rid of the flight attendants and just pack the cabin with tubes of passenger popsicles.
+Take out all the cramped seating, get rid of the flight attendants, and just pack the cabin with tubes of passenger popsicles.
 You might need to keep one attendant with a tank of Freon to make sure there’s no thawing before landing.

 Best of all, no more rude, inconsiderate passengers.
-When the guy in the tube next to me gives me the cold shoulder, he’s just enjoying his flight to Boise as much as I am.
+When the guy in the tube next to me gives me the cold shoulder, he’s just enjoying his flight to Denver as much as I am.

 Share this Post: